cdl-geneseo/geneseo-dictionary/L/Letch.md

 # Letch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Letch

 Created by  Unknown User (krk5), last modified by  Unknown User (aof1) on Apr 27, 2015

 n.
 Shortened form of &quot;Letchworth Dining Hall,&quot; located on the north side of campus.Specific to Geneseo.As of 2012, 100% of students surveyed knew this word and 100% believed it to be of local origin.(Eichas, G-M, 2012) n.
 Abbreviated form of the renovated &quot;Letchworth Dining Hall,&quot; which includes Food Studio North and Max's Market.100% of Geneseo students surveyed knew this word and believed it to have Geneseo origins.(Fox, G-M, 2015)